monerodocs/md/docs/public-address/integrated-address.md

 # Integrated address

-Monero integrated address embeds a compact payment ID.

-Use integrated address to learn for what you are being paid.
-It is ideal for accepting Monero in an automated fashion, like online stores and exchanges.
+Integrated addresses are ideal for accepting Monero in an automated fashion - like in online stores and exchanges.

-You should allow Monero software to generate integrated addresses for you (instead of forcing your own payment IDs).
+Monero integrated address embeds a payment ID.
+This allows you to learn for what you are being paid.

 Please note these are Monero technical payment IDs and must not be confused with business identifiers like order number or invoice number.

 The transaction to integrated address will not reveal the payment ID publicly.
 Payment ID in a transaction will be encrypted with a shared secret (one-time random key known only to sender and recipient).
 Only the recipient will be able to match the transaction against payment ID.
-TODO: explain how exactly payment IDs are encoded in transactions.

 Monero integrated address obsoletes the former practice of using full 32-bytes payment ID in a transaction extra field (where it was not encrypted).